nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

+* refresh prompt (and move information chunks elsewhere?)
+* try `device_map="auto"`, is loading faster?
-* try using the reranker to pick the best references?
+* try using the reranker (or just TFIDF) to pick the best references?

+* update `accelerate` (and all of our dependencies) to latest version
+* retry Gemma once bugfixes have been pushed to latest hugginface

+* take loggin logic out of the question answerer and into the worker (we can then send a `SORRY we are down` message then throw)
 * document the inner-workings,
 * establish a canonical list of test questions / conversations,
 * move this code to the NERSC github,